 Every season of CW’s The Flash series finds the eponymous super-powered speedster up against an enemy he simply can’t defeat.
 And the great solution to defeating this enemy?
 The Flash needs to go faster.
 Every villain.
 Every season.

-Barry Allen’s frustration at always needing to get faster is understandable (and admittedly, his nephew Wally is much faster than he is), and maybe you can sympathize.
+Barry Allen’s frustration at always wanting to learn how to run faster is understandable (and admittedly, his nephew Wally is much faster than he is), and maybe you can sympathize.
 Runners are constantly dealing with a desire to get faster.
 Unfortunately, that’s a wall that’s difficult to climb.
 But that doesn’t mean it’s impossible.
 In this article, we’re going to cover everything you need to know about increasing your speed, no matter on what terrain you choose to run.

 The Speed Limit

-There is a myriad of reasons why you may not be running past a certain speed.
+There is a myriad of reasons why you may not be running past a certain speed and that makes you frustrated and frantically looking to learn how to run faster.
 There are obvious culprits: running form, poor dieting (this includes under and overeating), training (running too long or not long enough), and the actual running itself (pace variety is important).
 Some of this may seem like basic or even common-sense reasons, but even the most experienced runners are capable of making mistakes either through human error or getting too focused on one set of factors rather than another.

 Running is a lot more mathematical than it seems—there’s also some detective work involved when attempting to identify what needs to change in order for you to break through whatever problem you have.